 Inviting MPs to APG Meetings

 Chair Graham Stuart; Vice Chair Andrew Griffiths; Treasurer David Anderson; Secretary Tim Farron.
 The Home Education Advisory Service acts as secretariat for the All Party Group on Home Education.
 The APG secretariat sends invitations to all MPs before each event, but we know from experience that MPs are more likely to respond if a constituent asks them to attend.
 If you aren't sure who is your MP, you can find out by putting your postcode in the search box here http://www.writetothem.com/ This site can also be used to send an email to your MP.
 Please do telephone or email your MP's constituency office and ask your MP to attend the All Party Group meetings.
 Explain briefly why it is important to you.
 Click here to see which MPs are in each local authority area http://edyourself.org/articles/MPsLAs.php NB when emailing, be sure to include your full postal address so that your MP knows you are a constituent.
-If you are unsure what to say to your MP or you want to check whether your MP has already responded, please get in touch.
 If your MP has a prior engagement, you can try asking for a researcher or assistant from the MP's office to attend.
 See the drop-down list here for MPs arranged by political party/constituency/MP's name, including contact details for the MP's constituency office http://www.parliament.uk/mps-lords-and-offices/mps/ Further details about the All Party Group for Home Education can be found here http://www.publications.parliament.uk/pa/cm/cmallparty/register/home-education.htm

 Membership of All Party Groups must be open to all Members of the House of Commons and House of Lords, and the group must include at least 20 Members (each of whom must be a Member of the House of Commons or House of Lords) comprising: at least 10 Members who are from the same political party as the government, and at least 10 who are not from the government party (of whom at least 6 must be from the main opposition party), and includes at least one officer (Secretary, Treasurer) who is a Member of the House of Commons.
 APGs are classified on the Register either as subject groups (relating to a particular topic eg. forestry) or country groups (relating to a particular country or region).
 Rules and procedures for All Party Parliamentary Groups can be found here http://www.parliament.uk/documents/pcfs/all-party-groups/guide-to-the-rules-on-apgs.pdf via this page http://www.parliament.uk/about/mps-and-lords/members/apg/